Abdullah Ahmed Abdullah

-Abdullah was one of the 22 original members of the United States Federal Bureau of Investigation list of Most Wanted Terrorists.
+Abdullah was one of the 22 original members of the United States FBI list of Most Wanted Terrorists.
 The State Department, through the Rewards for Justice Program, had offered up to US$10 million for information on his location.
-He was wanted by the United States for his alleged role in the 1998 American embassy bombings in Dar es Salaam, Tanzania and Nairobi, Kenya.
-The FBI also gave other names used by Abdullah as Abu Mariam, Mustafa Abu Mariam Khaled, Abu Mohamed Al-Masri, and Saleh, a possible abbreviation of Saleh Gamal.
+He was wanted by the United States for his alleged role in the 1998 American embassy bombings in Dar es Salaam, Tanzania, and Nairobi, Kenya.
+The FBI also gave other names used by Abdullah as Abu Mariam, Mustafa Abu Mariam Khaled, Abu Mohamed Al-Masri, Azayet, and Saleh, a possible abbreviation of Saleh Gamal.

 On 14 November 2020, The New York Times reported that Abdullah had been killed on 7 August 2020 in Tehran, Iran, by Israeli Mossad operatives at the request of the United States.
 On 12 January 2021, the United States Secretary of State Mike Pompeo confirmed the death of Abdullah.

 Biography

 Abdullah Ahmed Abdullah was born in the Gharbia Governorate of Egypt on 6 June 1963.
 According to Abdullah, he was once a professional football player for the Ghazl El-Mehalla team in Egypt.
 Having joined the jihadist movement during the Soviet–Afghan War, he was not allowed to return to Egypt, and remained in Afghanistan, joining Osama bin Laden.

 In 1992, he helped Saif al-Adel in providing intelligence and military training to those associated with al-Qaeda in Somalia and Sudan.
 His trainees were among the group who fought against the Americans during the Battle of Mogadishu in 1993.

 Between 1996 and 1998 he operated training camps in Afghanistan for al-Qaeda.
 Abdullah was responsible for forging a passport for Mohammed Saddiq Odeh so he could get from Pakistan to Afghanistan and meet Osama bin Laden before the bombings of US embassies on 7 August 1998 in Kenya and Tanzania that killed 224 civilians and wounded more than 5,000 others.

 He fled Nairobi, Kenya, on 6 August 1998, to Karachi, Pakistan.
 He then travelled to Afghanistan.
 In 2000, Abdullah became a member of the majlis al-shura, al-Qaeda's leadership council.
 A former Israeli intelligence official accused him of ordering the 2002 Mombasa attacks.

-In 2003, he moved to south-east Iran where he was later detained and placed under house arrest.
+In 2003, he moved to the Iranian Baluchestan province where he was later detained and placed under house arrest.
 He was released by Iran in March 2015 with al-Qaeda leaders Saif al-Adel and Abu Khayr al-Masri in exchange for the release of Nour Ahmad Nikbakht, an Iranian diplomat who was being held in Yemen.
 A New York Times source said he remained in Tehran, living under the protection of the Islamic Revolutionary Guard Corps and later the Ministry of Intelligence and Security.

 Family

 Abdullah was married to a daughter of Ahmad Salama Mabruk, with whom he had three daughters.
 One of his daughters, named Maryam, had been married to Hamza bin Laden (son of Al-Qaeda leader Osama bin Laden).
-Maryam was also killed in the attack that killed Abdullah.
+Maryam was also killed in the attack that killed her father.